ScaledAgileDevOps/SADMF/content/Roles/_index.md

 and writing the YAML to make that happen.
 Updating commands in YAML takes away from feature delivery and [Code Engineers](#code-engineer-ce) should focus on features.

-## Change Oversight Board (COB)
+## Change Rejection or Acceptance Party (CRAP)

-The COB is responsible for reviewing and rejecting any change that does not have the change checklist filled in correctly.
-A COB should be comprised of seven people from areas without knowledge of the systems being changed to ensure that the proper levels of detachment and objectivity can be maintained.
+The CRAP is responsible for reviewing all changes and rejecting any changes that do not meet the iteration standards set by the [Admirals Transformation Office](#admirals-transformation-office-ato) or that does not have the change checklist filled in correctly.
+The CRAP will also be responsible for accepting changes that meet the standards and are ready to be included in the next [Convoy](/release-convoy/).
+The meeting dias should contain seven people from areas without knowledge of the systems being changed to ensure that the proper levels of detachment and objectivity can be maintained.
 They will meet twice per week and all approval decisions must be by unanimous secret vote.
-Supplicants to the COB will take an oath that they have applied all of the controls on the checklist.
+Meeting supplicants will take an oath that they have applied all of the controls on the checklist.

 ## Chief Signals Officer (CSO)